 If you’re thinking about adding a dog to your family, then obviously I’d incur the wrath of Rachel Fenwick if I didn’t encourage you very strongly to talk to some rescues first…

-One of the charities closest to my heart after writing A Hundred Pieces of Me is Greyhound Rescue West of England (www.grwe.com/), which works tirelessly to find homes for retired and abandoned greyhounds and lurchers.
-Despite the name, GRWE has a presence across much of the UK and goes many a mile to find the right sofa for their hounds, many of whom are barely out of puppyhood though they’re ‘retired’.
+One of the charities closest to my heart after writing A Hundred Pieces of Me is Forever Hounds (which used to be Greyhound Rescue West of England), which works tirelessly to find homes for retired and abandoned greyhounds and lurchers.
+Forever Hounds has a presence across much of the UK and goes many a mile to find the right sofa for their hounds, many of whom are barely out of puppyhood though they’re ‘retired’.

 Rescue shelters are great sources of advice, and are always happy to answer any questions about the reality of dog ownership for first time owners.
 Other good places to start, with branches all over the UK, include:

 - Dogs’ Trust www.dogstrust.org.uk/

 And The Dog Rescue Pages (www.dogpages.org.uk/) is a fantastic website which helps you search for small local rescues in your area, as well as contacts for breed rescues if you have your heart set on a particular kind of dog.